-The site planning for the Planned Development allows for adequate front yard and rear yard setbacks, vehicular parking, and private backyards that maximize the concept of home ownership.
+The site planning for the Planned Development allows for adequate front and rear setbacks, vehicular parking, common open space, wide sidewalks, perforated metal screens on Juliet balconies, fashionable paint colors, low-E glass, aluminum lap siding, refrigerated lockers, indoor bicycle parking and decorative concrete paving, qualitative factors that contribute to superior urban design.
 The height of the proposed apartment building and the coverage of the units do not exceed the maximum allowable in the P District.
 In addition, the design of the Project contains architectural patterns and elements that contribute to the character of the Planned Development, including the use of colors, exterior materials, and landscaping for the areas contiguous to the street.
 The overall design and features included within Planned Development enhances the development's long-term livability and value retention in this new residential development.